Armorine86/Armorine86/README.md

 [![jaeskim's 42 stats](https://badge42.herokuapp.com/api/stats/mmondell?cursus=C%20Cursus)](https://github.com/JaeSeoKim/badge42)

 ## Hi!
-My name is Maxime and I am currently undertaking the 42 Cursus at 42 Quebec, Canada !
+I am currently undertaking the 42 Cursus at 42 Quebec, Canada !

 Here you will find all the projects I have done so far during the Cursus.